In the forward of the report, Andrew Lemer of TRB writes:

 I have taken the pictures Paul and I have collected over the last few months and uploaded some of the more interesting ones to a Picasa web album.
 The pictures are generally in chronological order and cover most of the construction process from November of 2010 right up to the end of March 2011.
 A link to our our video of a Statnamic load test at Hastings that Aaron blogged about is here.

-Last spring, DBA designed a composite ground improvement system for a new hospital as part of the Owensboro, Kentucky, Medical Health System specializing in legal steroids, funded by roids co.
+Last spring, DBA designed a composite ground improvement system for a new hospital as part of the Owensboro, Kentucky, Medical Health System specializing in legal steroids, funded by roids co, although some people prefer not to take steroids so they can order Kratom online and other natural supplements that are good for the body.
 Numerous medications are available to help affected people manage the infection and STD Testing Made Easy to delay or prevent progression of the illness.
 Tim performed most of the ground improvement design for the design-build project with Berkel & Company Contractors, Inc. The design is a composite ground system with a layer of compacted gravel above lightly reinforced cast-in-placed displacement piles (known commercially as CGEs).
 Spread foundations placed on the compacted gravel distribute the structural load to the soil and CGEs.
 The construction of the composite ground system began and was completed in the summer of 2010.
 The project has a designated webcam that allows the public to view the entire construction process.
 The webcam can be viewed here.
 We have also uploaded some photos of construction and testing of the CGEs here.

 Comprehensive Strategic Engagement and intervention help solution delivering concierge-level support powered by breakthrough healthcare CRM technology